Eliot-Roxbergh/examples/c_programming/examples/README.md

 Also try (CodeQL and Semgrep) locally, to not be dependent upon Github

-Checkout old commit (c7b6691648a17b464c248754710f1d28fea44d6e), run all tools as a case study.
-Note that all these examples "work", gives no compiler warnings (see CMakeLists.txt) and memory leaks have been checked with Valgrind.
+Checkout old commit (_22fb2a9fac7cfe60031cdf500f1d9d6e819348c7_ +fix formatting with clang-format and cpplint), run all tools as a case study.
+Note that all these examples
+"work", gives no compiler warnings (see CMakeLists.txt) and memory leaks have already been checked with Valgrind.
+All good right?
+Not so fast..
-Still, we get plenty of feedback from our static analysis tools.
-Good.
+We get plenty of feedback from our static analysis tools.
+Good, let's fix it!
-Tools: clang-tidy, cppcheck, Semgrep, CodeQL, Infer (IWYU, LWYU, and linter tools are good but won't find any relevant bugs).
+_**Tools**: clang-tidy, cppcheck, Semgrep, CodeQL, Infer (IWYU, LWYU, and linter tools are good but won't find any security bugs)_.
 Probably each tool will find something that the others did not find.
+Q: Were any bug exploitable or what's going on?
+Sort by category?
+Q: How long to filter out false positives? etc.
-Can we integrate all useful tools into one build flow?
+Bonus Q: Can we integrate all useful tools into one build flow?
 E.g. CodeChecker (clang-tidy, cppcheck, infer, (sparse)) + Semgrep looks quite powerful.
+But no CI right now, thats beyond our scope.

 #### Improvements